perry-/lkk/wp-content/plugins/crafty-social-buttons/README.txt

 == Upgrade Notice ==

+= 1.5.5 =
+* Added additional customisation options to shortcodes and action hooks
+* Widgets now respect theme styling and have an optional widget title

+= 1.5.4 =
+* Added Dawanda
+* Added ability to include like and comment counts with Facebook share count

+= 1.5.3 =
+* Added VK, Xing & Craftinoo

+= 1.5.1 =
+* Added WhatsApp sharing button, a hover effect, rel="nofollow" option, ability to choose which post types have share buttons, and ability to add custom CSS classes to button blocks.

 = 1.3.8 =
 * Add link buttons for Ebay, Vimeo and SpecificFeeds (allows visitors to subscribe by email)